Ghoulboy78/Scarpet-edit/docs/Documentation.md

  - `/world-edit walls <block> [sides] [replacement]` -> Creates walls on the sides specified around the selection, defalts to ony vertical walls (`xz`).
  - `/world-edit outline <block> [replacement]` -> Outlines the selection with `<block>`.
  - `/world-edit shape ...` -> Generates a shape centered arround the palyer.
 See brushes for all options and parameters.
+ - `/world-edit angel [new|clear]` -> Angel block: click in mid air to place a (stone) block you can the build off.
+Without arguments, it gives the player the item registered as angel block.
+With `new`, it will register the currently held item as angel block item.
+With `clear` clears the current angel block item; you will have to register a new one to use it.

 #### Brushes